 † A materials package must be purchased from the school prior to the first day of classes.

-§ A clinic shirt is not provided.
+Additional supplies can be purchased from the school § A clinic shirt is not provided.
 You will be required to purchase our clinic shirt as part of the program registration process.